 Embracing Life: Qige’s Story (七哥)

-Life unfolded in unexpected ways for Qige, a 40-year-old man who with his 80cm is the shortest person in the park.
+Life unfolded in unexpected ways for Qige, a 40-year-old man who, at 80cm, is the shortest person in the park.
 Married to a woman of average height, they had a daughter together.

 “My daughter is 160cm tall!”
 Qige proudly remarked.
 “I don’t really like to talk much about my ex-wife” – they divorced a few years back – “but I’m so happy that my daughter decided to stay with me.
 Even if now she’s grown up, we are still very close”.

-I end my day trip to the park with a visit to the dormitories where about 90 employees spend most of their free time.
-I get invited by Ceng Ceng (曾曾) and Xiao Pang (小胖) a lovely couple who also met inside the park.
-Ceng Ceng is from Henan and her husband Xiao Pang (which means chubby) was born in Hebei.
-She just finished making dumplings in their tiny kitchen and I can’t wait to try them: are delicious!
+I end my day trip to the park with a visit to the dormitories, where about 90 employees spend most of their free time.
+I get invited by Ceng Ceng (曾曾) and Xiao Pang (小胖), a lovely couple who also met inside the park.
+Ceng Ceng is from Henan, and her husband Xiao Pang (which means chubby) was born in Hebei.
+She just finished making dumplings in their tiny kitchen, and I can’t wait to try them: they look delicious!

 As I see them doing daily chores, I start to understand what it means to live such a challenging life.
-Even the most normal thing, such as cooking or holding some chopsticks can become a daunting task.
-Yet, they all smile, joke and seem to have found happiness and a relatively normal life in this community.
+Even the most normal things, such as cooking or holding some chopsticks, can become a daunting task.
+Yet, they all smile, joke, and seem to have found happiness and a relatively normal life in this community.

-Don’t get me wrong: this is by far not a perfect place and I’m sure there are many issues that are not talked about for several reasons, yet my own experience challenged my preconceived ideas and I’d be lying if I say that I had a negative experience in the park.
+Don’t get me wrong: this is by far not a perfect place, and I’m sure there are many issues that are not talked about for several reasons, yet my own experience challenged my preconceived ideas, and I’d be lying if I said that I had a negative experience in the park.

-Regardless of what you think about this place, remember that the reality of where it’s located it’s probably wildly different from the country where you live.
+Regardless of what you think about this place, remember that the reality of where it’s located is probably wildly different from the country where you live.

 The Kingdom of the Little People offers a sanctuary, a place where difference is celebrated, not ostracized.
 Yet, it’s a sanctuary with walls.
 Whether these walls empower or confine is not up to me to decide.